-Someone seriously misunderstood this post as “prescription for good photography.”
+Someone seriously misunderstood this post as a “prescription for good photography.”
 A careful reading will clearly show that the argument here is “not to be bogged down with rules” and try to move beyond.
 It was a response to rules-driven salon photography.
-Since I would not presume to exclude anyone from doing what they wish to pursue as a hobby, I wanted to point out the learning process they might be going through and the sooner they move beyond the rules the better off their photography would be.
+Since I would not presume to exclude anyone from doing what they wish to pursue as a hobby, I wanted to point out the learning process they might be going through, and the sooner they move beyond the rules the better their photography would be.
 This comment would not have been necessary had it not been for a self-proclaimed photographic genius who misunderstood, and even misquoted my views.
 See my response if you like. — November 14, 2010.

-You can apply this process to every learning situation from playing softball to golf, from playing the guitar to jumping rope.
+You can apply this process to every learning situation, from playing softball to golf, from playing the guitar to jumping rope.
 So, why don’t we try to apply the same process to photography and see if we can find the path to become an “expert photographer.”
-On the way there, I also would like to take a detour and decipher the adage “rules are made to be broken” or “experts break the rules” which most people take to mean that we should ignore the rules.
+On the way there, I also would like to take a detour and decipher the adage, “rules are made to be broken” or “experts break the rules,” which most people take to mean that we should ignore the rules.
 As I will suggest shortly, I don’t think it means anything like that at all.

-Anyone who grabs a camera and seriously considers this as a hobby or future profession needs to deal with the equipment, composition, artistry, creativity, all reasonably complex and with their unique challenges.
+Anyone who grabs a camera and seriously considers this as a hobby or future profession needs to deal with the equipment, composition, artistry, creativity, all reasonably complex, and with their unique challenges.
 Think of a camera system and forget for a moment how comfortable you are with your gear.
 Now, try to explain how to use your camera to a person who is just starting.
-You will realize that, one, you know a lot; two, you cannot decide where to start to explain how to use this gear.
+You will realize that one, you know a lot; two, you cannot decide where to start explaining how to use this gear.
 Yet, you have learned it reasonably well and use the equipment without much thinking.
 All the things you know and take for granted, the beginner needs to understand, remember, comprehend, and apply.
 And, this is only the equipment.

 In this learning process, this hypothetical student of photography has to go through the same stages as I outlined above.
 Depending on their aptitude, effort, and other factors, different people may progress at different speeds through the stages below: